carmine560/trading-assistant/README.md

     trading
   * manipulating widgets to prepare your order

-> **Warning**
-> This script is currently under heavy development.
-Changes in the
+> **Warning** This script is currently under heavy development.
-> functionality can occur at any time.
+> Changes in functionality can occur at any time.

 ## Prerequisites ##